 CATI Lab Staff

-The SSRC employs one supervisor/training coordinator and three assistant supervisors to manage the center's 24-station telephone interviewing laboratory.
+The SSRC employs one Quality Assurance Supervisor, two Shift Supervisors, and three Assistant Supervisors to manage the center's 26-station telephone interviewing laboratory.
 Shift supervisors ensure compliance with CATI-Lab policies and procedures and maintain a consistently high standard for data collection.

-Herllaine Asistio joined the SSRC in March of 2017 as a telephone interviewer.
-As of February 2018, she got promoted for the position of Assistant Shift Supervisor.
-She graduated with a B.S. in Health Science at CSUF in 2017 and is also a Health Scholar for St. Joseph’s of Orange.
-She aspires to work in the medical field as a Physician’s Assistant.
-Currently, she provides overall additional support to the staff and the interviewers.
-Her daily interactions with the patients and research participants alike have helped her become more well-rounded.
+Herllaine Asistio joined the SSRC in March of 2017 as a research assistant/telephone interviewer.
+As of February 2018, she got promoted to the position of Assistant Shift Supervisor and received another promotion to Shift Supervisor in February 2020.
+She graduated with a B.S. in Health Science from CSUF in 2017 and is a certified Health Scholar for St. Joseph’s of Orange and a Certified Medical Assistant.
+She supports the research center as the main liaison between interviewers and upper management and operates daily administrative tasks that contribute to the goal, vision, and growth of the Social Science Research Center.

 Jeffrey joined the SSRC in Fall 2017 as an SSRC intern.
 After spending some time as a Telephone Interviewer, he was promoted to the position of Assistant Supervisor in Fall 2018.
 He provides assitance to the Shift Supervisors, employing the knowledge he has gained during his tenure at the SSRC to maximize lab performance on all projects.
 Jeffrey graduated from CSUF with his Bachelor's degree in Health Science and a minor in English.